 FOUNDATION SCULPTURE COURSE INFORMATION

-R3500 (includes clay, wax and refreshments but excludes lunch, bronze casting and sculpture tools)
+R4000 (includes notes, clay, paper, charcoal dust, firing and refreshments but excludes lunch and sculpture tools)

-Please note: A deposit of R1200 is required to reserve a place.
-The deposits are non-refundable and non-transferable.
-The remainder of the fee is due in two installments.
+Please note: A deposit of R1500 is required to reserve a place.
+The deposit is non-refundable and non-transferable.
+The remainder of the fee is due at the first lesson.

 FOUNDATION SCULPTURE MATERIALS